I Wrote This on a 30-Year-Old Computer

 Then, small screens were the norm, first in dedicated word processors, and then in desktop computer monitors, too.
 The Mac SE’s tiny screen wouldn’t have seemed so tiny back then; even the largest ones were only a few inches bigger.
 Well into the 1990s, a 17-inch computer monitor would have been heavy and costly, a luxury relegated almost exclusively to professionals.

 Even televisions were smaller in this era.
-A 13-inch TV wouldn’t have been uncommon, and a standard set measured around 25 inches.
+A 13-inch TV wouldn’t have been uncommon, and a standard set measured about 25 inches.
 That made both the television and the computer less prominent in, but more fused with, the home (or work) environment—and, counterintuitively, it did so by receding more into the background.
 It’s easy to forget a machine’s context of use so long after its equipment has vanished.
-That history cannot be recreated in software emulation alone.
+That history cannot be re-created in software emulation alone.
 Even when computers became everyday fixtures, they did so away from ordinary life: on out-of-the-way credenzas behind workplace desks or in the covert shadow of basement offices.
 One would have to go to it, rather than carrying it everywhere.
 The device was often shared, especially in the home, making it an accessory to life, rather than life itself.
 It’s hard not to long for that time, given the compulsive draw of constant computing today.

 The Macintosh SE I’m writing on now boots much faster than Windows ever did, but everything here is slow too.
 When I open a folder, the file icons all take shape like a color squad entering formation.
 Loading a program like Word issues a long pause, giving me enough time to view and read the splash screen—a lost software art that provided entertainment as much as feedback.
 Saving a file grinds the hard disk for noticeable moments, stopping me in my tracks while the cute watch icon spins.